 - Take time to feed yourself regularly, balanced meals throughout the day so that you don’t get to the point of feeling absolutely famished and end up bingeing or overeating at night (one of the most common things I see with clients).

 - Make sleep a priority.
 We know how much better and more capable we feel after a good night’s sleep.
 On the flip side, not getting good sleep either occasionally or on a regular basis feels horrible and impacts every aspect of our lives.
-Not only do most of us feel cranky and feel like we are in a fog, sleep is one of the strongest predictors of whether or not we eat well and exercise.
+Not only do most of us feel cranky and feel like we are in a fog, but sleep is also one of the strongest predictors of whether or not we eat well and exercise.
 Paying attention to our bodies signals for needing rest or sleep and honoring those (instead of just muscling through) and having regular bedtime rituals so that you can sleep better are two ways to get better rest.
 Sleep isn’t an extra or a luxury, it’s a must.

 - Notice how you feel after a meal.
 Do feel like you have the energy to continue through the day or do you feel like you need a nap?
 Does your stomach hurt or do you feel comfortable?
 Do you still feel hungry (a sign that you might have had more of a snack than a meal)?
 How we feel after a meal is impacted not only by what we eat but also how we eat, for instance whether we wolf down a meal on the way to a meeting or find an opportunity to eat in a more peaceful and slower way.
 Noting this post-meal feeling is a way of becoming more intuitive about our eating and figuring out ways to eat that give us energy and allow us to function at our best.

 - Find other ways to cope with stress that don’t involve food.
-We all eat emotionally from time to time and it isn’t all bad, but it can become a negative thing and create even more issues for us when it is one of our only way of coping.
+We all eat emotionally from time to time, and it isn’t all bad, but it can become a negative thing and create even more issues for us when it is one of our only ways of coping.
 Taking time out of our life to de-stress on a regular basis is really important.
-Some examples might include: walking the dog and noticing the “little things” like the trees, flowers, etc., reading a good book, listening to some soothing music, taking a nap (even a quick one), taking a few deep breaths or spending just a few minutes a day meditating or doing yoga.
+Some examples might include walking the dog and noticing the “little things” like the trees, flowers, etc., reading a good book, listening to some soothing music, taking a nap (even a quick one), taking a few deep breaths or spending just a few minutes a day meditating or doing yoga.
 None of these sound good?
 Come up with your own list of things you enjoy that help you destress.
 What does that look like for you?
 Again, it isn’t a luxury, it’s a necessity and it matters.

 - Take a little time on the weekends to plan meals and shop for the week ahead so that you are prepared.
 I help clients set intentions around meal planning and shopping and creating a system to make the process easier.
 Not planning and being prepared is one of the most common things I see with clients that brings them stress and sabotages their efforts to eat in a healthier way.